belabdesmd/IQlympics/README.md

 ### Step 1: Choose Your Country 🏳️
 1. **Launch the game** from the Reddit post - the app automatically detects if you're a new player
 2. **Search countries** using the real-time search bar with instant filtering (supports partial matching)
-3. **Browse the scrollable list** of 249 countries and territories with authentic flag emojis and full country names
+3. **Browse the scrollable list** of 249 countries and territories with high-quality flag images and full country names
-4. **Select your nation** by clicking on any country in the list (radio button selection)
+4. **Select your nation** by clicking on any country in the list - it will be highlighted when selected
 5. **Confirm selection** with the "Pick Country" button - you'll represent this country throughout all future games

 ### Step 2: Answer Trivia Questions 🧠
-1. **Read each question** carefully displayed on elegant white question cards with rounded corners
+1. **Read each question** carefully displayed on elegant white question cards with rounded corners and subtle textures
-2. **Choose your answer** from 4 multiple-choice options (A, B, C, D) in styled blue buttons
+2. **Choose your answer** from 4 multiple-choice options (A, B, C, D) presented as interactive buttons with hover effects
 3. **Get instant feedback** - correct answers automatically load the next question with smooth transitions
-4. **Track your progress** - monitor your correct/total ratio in the bottom progress counter
+4. **Track your progress** - monitor your correct answers vs total questions in the bottom progress counter (green/total format)
 5. **Navigate easily** - access the leaderboard anytime via the yellow "Leaderboard" button in the top navigation bar

 ### Step 3: Strategic Skipping ⏭️